RNA immunoprecipitation (RIP) protocol

 What is RNA immunoprecipitation?

 RIP is an antibody-based technique used to map in vivo RNA-protein interactions and RNA modifications such as m6A and ac4C.
-The RNA binding protein (RBP) of interest is immunoprecipitated together with its associated RNA to identify bound transcripts (mRNAs, non-coding RNAs, or viral RNAs).
+The RBP of interest is immunoprecipitated together with its associated RNA to identify bound transcripts (mRNAs, non-coding RNAs, or viral RNAs).
 Transcripts are detected by real-time PCR, microarrays, or sequencing.

-The fields of epigenetics and RNA biology have recently seen a huge increase in the interest in different RNA roles and functions.
+The fields of epigenetics and RNA biology have recently experienced a significant increase in interest in the diverse roles and functions of RNA.
 Beyond transcription and subsequent translation, it has been observed that there is much more to the function of RNA.
-For example, RNA-protein interactions can modulate mRNA and noncoding RNA function.
-This new appreciation for the potential of RNA has lead to the development of novel methods allowing researchers to map RNA-protein interactions.
+For example, RNA-protein interactions can modulate mRNA and non-coding RNA function.
+RNA modifications and RNA editing can significantly influence translation efficiency and the fate of RNA transcripts, thereby affecting key processes such as protein synthesis, stress response, and disease mechanisms.
+This new appreciation for the potential of RNA has led to the development of novel methods allowing researchers to map RNA-protein interactions.
 RIP is one such protocol allowing the study of the physical association between individual proteins and RNA molecules.

 The following RIP protocol is adapted from Khalila et al. (2009), Hendrickson et al. (2009), Hendrickson et al. (2008), and Rinn et al. (2007).